rust-lang/cargo/src/doc/src/reference/registries.md

 have a web API service that conforms to the API used by Cargo.
 The web API is documented below.

+At this time, there is no widely used software for running a custom registry.
+There is interest in documenting projects that implement registry support, or existing package caches that add support for Cargo.

 ### Index Format

 The following defines the format of the index.
 New features are occasionally